jamadden/zpt-docs/docs/introduction.rst

 ~~~~~~~~~~~~~~~~~~

 A good rule of thumb is that if you need Python to express your logic,
-you better factor out the code into a script.
-But Zope is a good tool
+you better factor out the code into a script (Python function or
-for prototyping and sometimes it would be overkill to write a script
+class).
+But page templates can be used for prototyping and sometimes
+it would be overkill to write a script for one line of code.
+And
-for one line of code.
-And looking at existing products you will see
+looking at existing templates you will see quite often 'Python
-quite often 'Python expressions', so it's better to know them.
+expressions', so it's better to know them.

 Recall the first example of this section::